bitovi/canui/index.md

 ## Resizable

-[Resizable](http://donejs.com/docs.html#!canui.resizable) allows to resize an element by adding draggable handles and can be initialized with these options:
+[Resizable](http://donejs.com/docs.html#!canui.resizable) allows to resize an element by adding draggable handles.
+It can be initialized with these options:

 - __aspectRatio__ (default: `false`) - Whether to keep the ratio between width and height
 - __autoHide__ (default: `false`) - If `true`, hide the handles unless the mouse is inside the resizable element